Spring Willow Society: Japan

 The Spring Willow Society was established in Tokyo, Japan, in late 1906, with the mission statement of studying various forms of art and literature.
 Early members included Li Shutong and Zeng Xiaogu, both of whom had enjoyed Chinese opera before travelling to Japan.
 One element of the troupe sought to review Chinese operas, both traditional and contemporary, in order to identify potential areas of reform.
 Other members of the society were involved in music, literature, and the fine arts.
-In its early works, the troupe drew was guided by the Japanese dramatist Fujisawa Asajirō, a proponent of the shinpa style that blended traditional Japanese drama with Western borrowings.
+In its early works, the troupe was guided by the Japanese dramatist Fujisawa Asajirō, a proponent of the shinpa style that blended traditional Japanese drama with Western borrowings.

 Spring Willow's first performance was an adaptation of the third act of Alexandre Dumas fils' The Lady of the Camellias (1852).
 The drama scholar Siyuan Liu suggests that the story was derived from a Japanese-language translation by Osada Shuutoo, with reference to a Chinese-language adaptation by Lin Shu.
 This performance, held in early 1907 during Lunar New Year festivities, was sponsored by the local branch of the YMCA to raise funds for disaster relief after serious flooding in the Yangtze and Huai River basins.
 Li Shutong took the titular role, with Zeng Xiaogu, Tang Ken, and Sun Zongwen in supporting roles.

 Desiring to build on the success of this performance, Spring Willow decided to adapt a longer story to stage.
 Its next performance was Black Slave's Cry to Heaven, adapted in five acts from a translation of Harriet Beecher Stowe's novel Uncle Tom's Cabin (1852).
 In preparation, the troupe took new talent, including Ouyang Yuqian, Wu Wozun, and Xie Kangbai.
 Zeng Xiaogu, a student of the Tokyo School of Fine Arts, prepared the script, with Li Shutong handling stage design.
 Rehearsals were held over the course of two months, meeting twice per week.
 The show was performed on 1 and 2 June 1907 at the Hongō-za theatre, with contemporary reviewers noting a packed house.

-Although the performance was successful, the Chinese embassy in Japan was opposed to students participating in such drama clubs; in 1909, it ultimately threatened to pull funding for any government-sponsored student who was involved in drama performances.
+Although the performance was successful, the Chinese embassy in Japan was opposed to students participating in such drama clubs; in 1909, it threatened to pull funding for any government-sponsored student who was involved in drama performances.
 Consequently, membership dwindled from its peak of more than eighty.
-Nonetheless, performances continued, and several new actors – such as Li Jingruo – joined.
+Nonetheless, performances continued, and several new actors – such as Lu Jingruo – joined.
 In 1907, two further one-act plays were staged, one starring Li Shutong and another featuring Ouyang Yuqian and Zeng Xiaogu; both drew heavily on Western portraits in their costume designs.